marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

   * it sets *skb->ip_summed* to *CHECKSUM_NONE* so that hardware offloading is disabled for this *sk_buff*

-This kernel module has been tested on CentOS 7 with kernel 3.10, it is not guardanteed to work on any other kernel version.
+This kernel module has been tested on CentOS 7 with kernel 3.10, it is not guaranteed to work on any other kernel version.
 The outcome of the experiment was definitely interesting.
 On the client side, where the netfilter kernel module was running, I could see the following debug information: